mpadge/hackmd-stat-software/standards/spatial.md

 direct series:

--   **SP3.3** *Return values should explicitly include all appropriate units and/or time scales*
+-   **SP3.3** *Return values should explicitly include all appropriate units*

 ### 4 Visualization

-Time Series Software which returns objects in a custom class structure
+Spatial Software which returns objects in a custom class structure
 should:

 -   **SP4.0** *Implement default `plot` methods for any implemented